capnslipp/.dotbang/README.md

 If you would like to follow this system, just follow these simple steps:

 1. Fork or clone someone else's `.dotbang` project.
 It doesn't really matter who; you might as well choose someone you admire.
-2. Create a new `«your username»/main` branch with the command:
+2. Create a new `«your GitHub username»/main` branch with the command:
-   `git checkout --orphan «your username»/main`
+   `git checkout --orphan «your GitHub username»/main`
    _This will ensure that your branch is completely independent, not branched off of anyone else's._
 3. Commit some files to form your first commit.
    You could include a bunch of what you're already using, or to get their current version of this readme, just: